Proper walking shoes for Diabetics are essential for preventing painful blisters, calluses and other serious issues.

 According to the AARP, there are certain features to look for that will help alleviate future foot problems and alleviate the pain you have now.
 Look for shoes that:

 Properly fit your feet.
-Many people wear the wrong size shoe and it especially important for Diabetics to select shoes that not only properly fit in size and width, but support your feet as well.
+Many people wear the wrong size shoe and it is especially important for Diabetics to select shoes that not only properly fit in size and width, but support your feet as well.

 Properly fitting walking shoes can relieve pain due to conditions such as loss of fatty tissue, hammer toes or loss of a toe.
 Look for shoes that have a nice roomy toe box, which can help with bunions and hammer toes.